-Some people may frown at the smaller capacity, but considering that the average human uses less than 2 gallons of water per day, this tank can provide you with enough water to survive for multiple days if needed.
+Some people may frown at a smaller capacity.
+Still, considering that the average human uses less than 2 gallons of water per day, this tank can provide you with enough water to survive for multiple days if needed.

-The large handle on the top makes it easy to grip, and if you are looking for an emergency water supply for you Jeep or Humvee, it easily ties onto any trailer.
-One of my favorite things about the LCI water tank is that the company focuses on employing veterans, disabled, and blind people and provides them valuable jobs that are vital to our economy and their wellbeing.
+The large handle on the top makes it easy to grip, and if you are looking for an emergency water supply for your Jeep or Humvee, it easily ties onto any trailer.
+One of my favorite things about the LCI water tank is that the company focuses on employing veterans, disabled, and blind people and provides them valuable jobs vital to our economy and well-being.

 What We Like:

 - The UV-resistant green color is a great insulator for water and keeps sunlight out effectively.

 - We were very impressed with the strength of the plastic; it feels indestructible.

 - The spigot at the top works well when you want to use the can to clean, cook, or drink water.

 - There was no plastic taste with the taste of the water after storing water in this for weeks.